japer-technology/github-intelligence-supervisor/README.md

          │                                    │
          │  reads schedules from              │  holds org-wide PAT ↓                                    ↓
-  .github-cron in each repo         all repos in organisation
+  .github-supervisor in each repo         all repos in organisation
          │
          │  dispatches via repository_dispatch
          ↓